programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 # Software requirements
 - Web browser (Firefox, Internet Explorer, Chrome, Safari etc)
-- Text editor ([Atom](https://atom.io/)(Mac, Windows, Linux) is recommended)
+- Text editor ([Atom](https://atom.io/) is recommended)
 - [XAMPP](https://www.apachefriends.org)

-XAMPP creates a local web environment.
-It is free and includes two important packages for this tutorial: Apache web server and PHP.
-In this way, you can create a test website and simulate access to APIs on your PC.
+XAMPP is a free PHP development platform.
+It includes two important packages for this tutorial: Apache web server and PHP.
+In this way, you can create a test website on a web server and simulate access to APIs on your PC.

 # What is Application Programming Interface (API)?
 ## Internet story so far